A Fun-Filled Yokohama Day Trip Guide

 Another place to visit that is just outside the city center of Yokohama is the Shin-Yokohama Ramen Museum, which is a must for any ramen lovers.
 It was founded in 1994 as the world’s first food-themed amusement park.
 Yes, we know it might sound similar to the Cup Noodles Museum but just hang with us, you’ll see why it’s different.

-Inside the Shin-Yokohama Ramen Museum, you can learn about the history of ramen in the main gallery including its Chinese roots as well as the varieties of ramen that is found in Japan.
+Inside the Shin-Yokohama Ramen Museum, you can learn about the history of ramen in the main gallery including its Chinese roots as well as the varieties of ramen that are found in Japan.
 After you can try nine different types of ramen from popular restaurants in the food court.
 It’s perfect for lunch and they have vegan ramen options too!

 Before leaving the Shin-Yokohama Ramen Museum be sure to stop by Sunset Shopping Street which features many dagashi-ya, old-fashioned Japanese sweet shops.
 These sweet shops are where many come for over 300 kinds of nostalgic snacks, candies, and toys.